raydiode/RSSFeed-Learning-Project/README.md

 - Create documentation foundation
 - Link with GitHub remote repository

 **Module 1: Environment Setup**
 A solid development environment is fundamental to any project.
-We'll configure the tools needed for efficient development and testing.
+We'll take a systematic approach to verify our existing tools before making any changes, ensuring we have exactly what we need for development and testing.

+- Verify WSL status and configuration (version, distribution, status)
-- Verify and configure WSL installation
+- Check Docker Desktop installation and WSL 2 backend integration
-- Install and test Docker functionality
+- Test Docker functionality with a simple container
-- Configure development tools and utilities
-- Set up project-specific environment variables
+- Document our working environment configuration
+- Install only missing components if needed
-- Understand basic CLI navigation and commands
+- Understand basic system verification commands

 **Module 2: FreshRSS Deployment**
 Docker containers provide consistency and portability.
 We'll learn container basics while setting up our core application.
 - Create and configure FreshRSS container
 - Understand Docker networking and ports
-- Configure persistent storage
 - Access and test web interface
 - Learn container management basics

 **Module 3: Feed Configuration**
-Content aggregation requires understanding of RSS feeds, APIs, and data processing.
+Content aggregation requires understanding of RSS feeds.
 We'll set up various news sources and ensure quality content delivery.
 - Configure multiple news sources
-- Set up social media integration
 - Implement full-text extraction
 - Configure content cleaning
 - Optimise reading experience

-**Module 4: Security Implementation**
-Security is crucial for any web application.
-We'll implement various security measures while learning about web application security basics.
-- Set up secure authentication
-- Implement privacy protections
-- Configure content filtering
-- Protect sensitive configuration data
-- Understand security best practices

-**Module 5: Backup & Version Control**
-Data preservation and project maintenance are essential skills.
-We'll establish robust backup procedures and documentation practices.
-- Implement automated backups
-- Manage sensitive data in version control
-- Create comprehensive documentation
-- Set up recovery procedures
-- Establish maintenance routines

-**Module 6: Remote Hosting**
+**Module 4: Remote Hosting**
 Making our application accessible requires understanding of cloud hosting and networking.
-We'll deploy our project to Linode for anywhere-access.
+We'll deploy our project to Cloud for anywhere-access.
-- Configure Linode instance
+- Configure Cloud instance
-- Set up domain and SSL
 - Enable secure remote access
 - Configure mobile accessibility
-- Implement monitoring

 ##### Context Prompt for Claude.ai
 When starting work on any module, use this prompt template to maintain context: